-A story came through my Twitter feed a few weeks ago about a deli owner who was giving a free side dish to any customer who said, “Send them back!”
+A story came through my Twitter feed recently about a deli owner who was giving a free side dish to any customer who said, “Send them back!”
 If you missed the reference, at a July speech that Trump gave, attendees repeated his words and shouted this refrain repeatedly about four members of Congress who are people of color.

 I want you to picture a student who is a person of color, or from an immigrant family, or who might otherwise be the type of human who is targeted by this kind of language.
 Imagine this student of yours is buying a sandwich at this deli and overhears fellow customers shouting “send them back” and laughing and joking about this, and being rewarded with free food for doing so.